jungjuseong/RokitEngine/README.md

-CuraEngine
+RokitEngine
 ==========
-The CuraEngine is a C++ console application for 3D printing GCode generation.
+The RokitEngine is a C++ console application for 3D printing GCode generation.
 It has been made as a better and faster alternative to the old Skeinforge engine.

-The CuraEngine is pure C++ and uses Clipper from http://www.angusj.com/delphi/clipper.php Furthermore it depends on libArcus by Ultimaker, which can be found at http://github.com/Ultimaker/libArcus
+The RokitEngine is pure C++ and uses Clipper from http://www.angusj.com/delphi/clipper.php Furthermore it depends on libArcus by Ultimaker, which can be found at http://github.com/Ultimaker/libArcus

 This is just a console application for GCode generation.
 For a full graphical application look at https://github.com/Ultimaker/Cura which is the graphical frontend for CuraEngine.

-The CuraEngine can be used seperately or in other applications.
+The RokitEngine can be used seperately or in other applications.
 Feel free to add it to your application.
 But please take note of the License.

 License
 =======
-CuraEngine is released under terms of the AGPLv3 License.
+RokitEngine is released under terms of the AGPLv3 License.
 Terms of the license can be found in the LICENSE file.
 Or at http://www.gnu.org/licenses/agpl.html

 But in general it boils down to: You need to share the source of any CuraEngine modifications if you make an application with the CuraEngine.
 (Even if you make a web-based slicer, you still need to share the source!)